 The Company and each of its subsidiaries file separate federal income tax returns.
-American Equity Investment Properties, L.C. is taxed as a partnership and, as such, all taxable income is distributed to its owners, principally American Equity Investment Life Holding Company.
+American Equity Investment Properties, L.C. is taxed as a partnership and, as such, all taxable income is distributed to its owners.

 Deferred income taxes are established by the Company and its subsidiaries based upon the temporary differences among financial reporting and tax bases of assets and liabilities within each entity, the reversal of which will result in taxable or deductible amounts in future years when the related asset or liability is recovered or settled, measured using the enacted tax rates.
 Prior to 1997, no deferred taxes were provided since timing differences were not sufficient to offset operating loss carryforwards.